Originally published on the ECOreport (Now Cortes Currents)

 As a recent post to the Tideline suggests, “there seems to be an undercurrent of spite, allegation, sabotage and just plain nastiness” following the recent election.
 A very small group of Regional Director Noba Anderson’s opponents do not appear to have accepted the results.
 On Jan.
-7, 2019, the Campbell River Mirror published a story stating that fourteen Cortes Island residents filed a petition in the Supreme Court of British Columbia defaming Noba Anderson, with the intention of removing her from office.
+7, 2019, the Campbell River Mirror published a story stating that fourteen Cortes Island residents filed a petition to remove Noba Anderson from office, in the Supreme Court of British Columbia .

 The petitioners claim that “Anderson took money from her constituents for personal gain and a number of those same constituents received gifts and grants in return.”